-If you haven't already, we strongly recommend that you watch this guided tour of Unsub to understand the Unsub approach.
+If you haven't already, we strongly recommend that you watch the guided tour of Unsub video to understand the Unsub approach.

 We've found library consortia are particularly interested in Unsub.
 Many consortia are using it in negotations right now.
 Most of those are confidential, but one group -- the State University of New York -- has publicly said that Unsub helped them save millions of dollars per year in their Elsevier deal across their 60 universities (see this news article in Science).

 Unsub for Consortia is just like the standard Unsub product -- each of the consortium members has its own dashboard -- but it adds an extra dashboard view that shows all the data for all the consortium members summed together.
 This extra dashboard view looks almost identical to the dashboard for an individual university, but all the numbers (downloads, citations, authorships) are sums across all the member universities.

 If you have a lot of universities and want to group together just a few of them (like just the members with medical schools, or just the very small schools) to understand the sums of just that group, you can also do that.